11/26/2024

 Quinn Bolton

-question just kind of regarding the automotive pipeline.
+And the second question is kind of regarding the automotive pipeline.
 Geographically, how diversified is that pipeline?
 Is it pretty concentrated in China or another geography, or do you see pretty good geographic distribution of that pipeline?
 Thank you.

 speaker